-- (1) If the Judges or the Photo Finish Judges are unable to separate the athletes for any place according to Rules 164.2, 165.18, 165.21 or 165.24 (as may be applicable), it shall be determined to be a tie and the tie shall remain. - (2) In determining whether there has been a tie between athletes in different heats for a ranking position according to Rule 166.3(b) or for the last qualifying position for a subsequent round based on time, the Chief Photo Finish Judge shall consider the actual times recorded by the athletes to 0.001 second.
-If it is thus (or according to 167.1) determined that there has been a tie for a ranking position the tie shall be broken by draw.
-Where there is a tie for the last qualifying position for a subsequent round based on time or place, the tying athletes shall be placed in the next round or, if that is not practicable, lots shall be drawn to determine who shall be placed in the next round.
+If the Judges or the Photo Finish Judges are unable to separate the athletes for any place according to Rules 164.2, 165.18, 165.21 or 165.24 (as may be applicable), it shall be determined to be a tie and the tie shall remain.

+Tie for ranking position (according to Rule 166.3(b))

+2. If there is a tie for any ranking position under Rule 166.3 (b), the Chief Photo Finish Judge shall consider the actual times recorded by the athletes to .001 second and if it is equal, it shall be determined to be a tie and lots shall be drawn to determine the higher ranking position.

+Tie for last qualifying position based on place

-Note: Where qualifying for the next round is based on place and time (e. g., the first three in each of two heats plus the next two fastest), and there is a tie for the last qualifying position based on place, placing the tied athletes in the next round shall reduce the number of athletes qualifying based on time.
+- 3. If after the application of Rule 167.1, there is a tie for a last qualifying position based on place, if there are lanes or positions available (including lane sharing in 800m races) the tying athletes shall be placed in the next round.
+If that is not practicable lots shall be drawn to determine which athlete(s) shall be placed in the next round. - 4.
+Where qualifying for the next round is based on place and time (e.g., the first three in each of two heats plus the next two fastest), and there is a tie for the last qualifying position based on place, placing the tied athletes in the next round shall reduce the number of athletes qualifying based on time.